joeylemon/cpython-switch/README.md

 ## Conclusion

 This project posed many challenges that required both critical thinking and intense knowledge of computer science principles.
-We gained deeper knowledge into compilers and interpreters, and learned about abstract syntax trees and control flow graphs.
+We gained deeper knowledge into compilers and interpreters, and learned more about abstract syntax trees and control flow graphs.
 Although the project seemed like a big undertaking, it turns out there were only a handful of key places to modify the code.
 The [Python developer guide](https://devguide.python.org/) was extremely helpful and very well documented.
 Our experience with Python as contributors to a massive open source project was very pleasant and serves as an example of the ideal open source project.